-In today’s world being environmentally conscious is a necessity and considering we spend a large portion of our time at work or in the office it is important to encourage sustainable habits amongst your team.
-Implementing an effective and eco- friendly waste management system has benefits for your business and for the environment.
+In today’s world being environmentally conscious is a necessity and considering we spend a large portion of our time at work or in the office.
+Therefore, t is important to encourage sustainable habits amongst your team.
+Encouraging employees to recycle is a challenge.
+However, implementing an effective and eco- friendly waste management system has benefits for your business and for the environment.
 Here are some ways you can encourage your team members to recycle and be a part of your green initiatives.

 1. Educate Your Employees